EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

  - Views (if applicable)
  - Clicks

-**DATA SOURCE 2 -- Install and Post Install Metrics: Mid** This information alone can't tell us how good our ads are at acquiring qualified users though.
-For that
+**DATA SOURCE 2 -- Mobile Measurement Partner: Providing Mid/Lower-funnel data** Once the user clicks on an ad, they are taken to their respective app store (Apple's AppStore or Google's Play Store), and at this point,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDQ3MDA1LC0xMDgwOTM4MTI4XX0=
+eyJoaXN0b3J5IjpbLTcyMTIxOTMwNiwtMTA4MDkzODEyOF19
 -->